tedipo54/terraform/website/docs/configuration-0-11/environment-variables.html.md

 # Environment Variables

--> **Note:** This page is about the older version of the Terraform configuration language, used in Terraform 0.11 and earlier.
-For Terraform 0.12 and later, see [Commands: Environment Variables](../commands/environment-variables.html).
+-> **Note:** This page is about Terraform 0.11 and earlier.
+For Terraform 0.12 and later, see
+[Commands: Environment Variables](../commands/environment-variables.html).

 ## TF_LOG